Rental Insurance FAQs

 Check out these sites for more information regarding Renter’s Insurance:

-It protects your stuff, but, as importantly, it protects you against liability you may unknowingly assume.
-This means that, should somebody get hurt in your apartment, if any damage is done to your unit, or an accident in your apartment causes damage to your neighbor’s place, you have coverage.
+It protects your stuff, but more importantly, it protects you against liability you may unknowingly assume.
+This means that should somebody get hurt in your apartment, if any damage is done to your unit, or an accident in your apartment causes damage to your neighbor’s place, you have coverage.
 Plus, renters insurance covers much more than damaged or stolen property: Renters insurance can provide coverage to help with additional living expenses in certain circumstances as well.
 And some policies may even reimburse losses incurred in cases of identity theft.

-- College Student Insurance: CSI Insurance Agency, Inc. has provided Northeastern students with insurance protection designed exclusively for college life.
-For more information, call 888.411.4911 or go to www.CollegeStudentInsurance.com.
+- College Student Insurance: Has provided Northeastern students with insurance protection designed exclusively for college life.
+For more information, call 888.411.4911 or visit the link provided.

 - State Farm Insurance: State Farm renters insurance is for anyone who rents a home, be it a house or an apartment.